The following is a guest post by Alta Mantsch.

 I don’t think my blog reflects just how often we eat winter squashes when fall rolls around.
 Sure, I’ve already made a stew using butternut this year, and last fall I made a delicious risotto using a Tahitian squash (similar to butternut), but we probably eat winter squash at least once a week around here.
 This challenge was a perfect way to get me to share more of the awesome ways winter squashes can be eaten!

 Acorn squashes are one of my favorite.
 You can simply cut them in half and scoop out the seeds, and inside is a perfectly proportioned bowl, a blank slate, with so many stuffing possibilities.
-The decision to stuff this squash with these ingredients started the way many of my original recipes do: I looked at what I had on hand, and threw in the sage growing in my garden.
+The decision to use these ingredients in this Sausage Stuffed Acorn Squash started the way many of my original recipes do: I looked at what I had on hand and threw in the sage growing in my garden.
 Voila – a savory, delicious solution to dinner!

 - 2 acorn squash, cut in half and seeds removed

 - 1-2 T grapeseed oil

 - Salt and pepper to taste

 - ⅓ c diced onion